 High Touch, High Caliber Learning Environment

-Everyone in an Olin executive education classroom wants to be there and to get the most out of the subject matter.
-An EMBA alumna says she “was surprised how much I loved going back to school.”
-Once a month, she’d put on jeans and a sweater and head to the Charles F. Knight Executive Education & Conference.
+Everyone in a WashU executive education classroom wants to be there — and wants to get the most out of the subject matter.
+One EMBA alumna says, “I was surprised by how much I loved going back to school.”
+Once a month, she’d put on jeans and a sweater and head to the Charles F. Knight Executive Education & Conference Center.
 It was a privilege, she adds, to spend time with such “great, smart people.”

 Learn in a collaborative, energizing atmosphere.

 WashU promotes a highly relational culture.
 EMBA students describe WashU’s learning environment as “high touch” and “high caliber.”
 The atmosphere is collaborative and energizing, fueled by students’ passion for making a broader impact across their organization.
 The environment is also a safe haven for professional exploration and experimentation.

 St. Louis-based courses are held in the Knight Center.
 They’re often followed by informal networking, special events, or happy hours with classmates and professors in the fourth-floor pub.